ost-cas-fee-adv-22-23/design-system-component-library-pizza-hawaii/README.md

 ## Run to get started

+make sure your node-version is `v16.14` or higher.

 to run a local server on Port 6006 and compile your components with a 'story' to the storybook collection

 `npm run storybook`